scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 We present here an open-source, Python-based framework for modeling the visual processing in retinal prosthesis patients.
-This software generates a simulation of the perceptual experience of individual prosthetic users - a 'virtual patient'.
+This software generates a simulation of the perceptual experience of individual prosthetic users -- a 'virtual patient'.

 The goal of *pulse2percept* is to provide open-source simulations that can allow any user to evaluate the perceptual experiences likely to be produced across both current and future devices.
 In specific, the software was designed to meet four software design specifications:

-TODO

 1. *Ease of use*: The intended users of this simulation include researchers or government officials who collect or assess perceptual data